deekshamypersonal/focus-read-extension/README.md

 ## 📌 FocusRead

-**FocusRead** is a lightweight Chrome extension that helps you read articles without distractions.
-It dims the background, follows mouse with a spotlight effect, and offers a clean "readability mode" and a built-in dictionary.
+**FocusRead** is a lightweight Chrome extension that helps us read without distractions.
+It dims the background, adds a spotlight that follows the mouse for better focus, offers a clean readability mode by removing ads and clutter, and includes a built-in dictionary for quick word lookup.

 ---